 Welcome to our Advocacy Toolkit.
-Here you will find suggestions, tips, and sample documents to use when raising awareness of hydrocephalus.
-This toolkit provides resources for communicating with elected officials and the media.
+Here you will find suggestions, tips, and sample documents to use when raising awareness of hydrocephalus with elected officials.
 We are excited to work together to advocate for better treatment options and ultimately a cure for hydrocephalus!

 It’s critical to have a list of facts you can use that are short and meaningful before you begin to reach out.
 Two great areas on our website to help are: